vaughanknight/UnityCore/README.md

     }
 });
 ```
-THis is the base functionality out of the Task library.
+This is the base functionality out of the Task library.

 **NOTE** - There is no `ContinueWhenAllOnMainThread` implementation yet.